 In Asia’s book, 150+ Screen-Free Activities for Kids, she shares easy-to-create “sticky window art” with foam sheets.
 I’ve used foam sheets every year since I started teaching, and I LOVE the trick to get them to stick to windows!
 When I read Asia’s book, I knew I wanted to create my own little spin on her window art idea.
 Thus, the Thanksgiving math activity using glittery foam turkeys!

 I happened upon the foam turkeys in my staff workroom, and I’m not sure where we got them from.
-The closest I could find were these basic foam turkeys on Amazon.
+The closest I could find were these basic foam turkeys.
 If I figure out where we got our glitter-fied turkeys, I’ll be sure to share!

 I grabbed five of the turkeys, then I cut out numbers from some orange foam sheets.
 I just free-handed the numbers one through five, but they turned out fine.
 The turkeys and the numbers were placed up on a window in our messy room, and I let the kids at it.

 They explored the foam shapes, pulling them off the window and then re-positioning them.
 There was turkey counting, silly stories about what the turkeys were up to, and lots of exclamations over their glitter!
 Some of the children placed the numbers on the turkeys and put them in order.
 Others took the foam numbers and created larger numbers with them.
 A few of the kiddos and I had a great conversation about this – how rearranging the numbers made a completely different numbers.

 This activity lasted about an hour, and the children made me promise we’d do it “again and again and again” before Thanksgiving break.
 Something tells me we’ll be exploring lots of new ways to use “sticky window art” for learning!
 I even had another preschool teacher pop in and say, “I love that!
 I’m doing it next week!”

 Super easy set up + lots of learning = awesome preschool activity!

 the new Fun at Home with Kids book